hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 thank you @greggirwin!
 I'm a polyglot in search of a home.
 The data <-> code interchange is something I value a great deal.
 I was looking for something like `,` from lisp when I should have been focused on what the specific functions were expecting and actually doing with their operands.
 Subtle differences but obviously important!
 Thus far I'm enjoying Red, though I'm pretty sure parse and I are destined for a love hate relationship.

 [21:36:33](#16161033934885MgriL:gitter.im) <hiiamboris (NOT THIS ONE)>:
 The Red pill is addictive.
-There is no turning back í ½í¸‰
+There is no turning back ğŸ˜‰

 [21:51:22](#16161042824912AkyrD:gitter.im) <greggirwin (Gregg Irwin)>:
 Once you go `parse` you never go back. :^)